Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 23. Website designer

 This is a popular dream job.
-In fact, one survey showed that over a third of British young people named YouTuber as their top career goal.8 And when you hear about the top online video stars making more than $15 million annually, it's easy to see why.
+In fact, one survey showed that, when given a choice of five professions, 29 percent of young Americans selected YouTuber as their top career goal.
+And when you hear about the top online video stars making more than $15 million annually, it's easy to see why.
 But keep in mind that it can be hard to make a profit when you're just starting out.
-YouTube payment rates vary, but a typical rate works out to about $1 per 1,000 views.
-And 85 percent of YouTubers get fewer than 458 views per month.8 Factor in the cost of equipment and YouTube can be a tough market to master.
+YouTube payment rates vary, but a typical rate works out to about $3 to $5 per 1,000 views.

 25. Freelance graphic designer